-To be a national leader in communicating and creating knowledge about physical activity to enhance the quality of life for all.
+To become a national leader in communicating knowledge about physical activity to enhance the quality of life for all.

 The mission of the Department of Kinesiology is to promote and enhance the study of exercise, physical activity and sport and to educate students in the study of human movement and encourage lifelong health and wellness.

 Society is recognizing the health and quality of life implications associated with low levels of physical activity.
 Graduates of the Department of Kinesiology are well prepared to work in a variety of physical activity professions serving people of all ages.
-Student-centered instruction blending theoretical knowledge and hands-on experience makes our graduates attractive candidates for careers or advanced study in fitness leadership, physical education, and sports medicine.
+Student- centered instruction blending theoretical knowledge and hands - on experience makes our graduates attractive candidates for careers or advanced study in preventative and rehabilitative exercise training, corporate fitness, personal training and fitness leadership, physical education, and sports medicine.

 The Department of Kinesiology is fortunate to have quality facilities on campus and access to beautiful outdoor areas in Northern California.
-The department is housed in the new 64,000 square foot Yolo Hall located adjacent to the Shurmer-Acker Gym complex and playing fields.
+The department is housed in the new 64,000 square foot Yolo Hall located adjacent to the Shurmer - Acker Gym complex and playing fields.
 Department majors utilize dedicated laboratories for adapted physical education, athletic training, biomechanics, exercise physiology, fitness, motor behavior, and pedagogy.
-Other instructional facilities include dance studios, a climbing wall, a ropes course, two gymnasiums, handball/racquetball courts, tennis courts, swimming pools, a track, weight training/fitness rooms, and golf, soccer and multipurpose fields.
+Other instructional facilities include dance studios, a climbing wall, a ropes course, two gymnasiums, tennis courts, outdoor track, weight training/fitness rooms, and golf, soccer and multipurpose fields.

 The department offers activity courses designed to help students improve skills and appreciation of lifetime physical activity.
-Students may elect to take several courses from a wide variety of classes like aerobic exercise, dance, martial arts, traditional sports, outdoor activities, and yoga.
+Students may elect to take several courses from a wide variety of classes including core strengthening, aerobic dance exercise, dance, martial arts, traditional sports, outdoor activities, and yoga.